Raptor-Coder/balckjack/README.md

 # balckjack
-A blackjack simulator (only for education perposes, no real gambling)
+A blackjack simulator (only for education purposes, no real gambling)